Haltroy/HTArchives/README.md

 # HTArchives
- Archived old Haltroy programs & libraries.
+This repository includes binaries of old unsupported or abandoned programs or libraries of me.